ICS-2026-SG-004 · The Instagram Files · Saga IX

 The evidentiary significance of the Foregone Remediation is specific, and it is distinct from the significance of the internal research itself.

-The internal research documented in SG-001 through SG-003 establishes institutional knowledge: the company knew that its platform produced measurable harm in adolescent users.
+The internal research documented in SG-001 through SG-003 speaks to institutional knowledge: the company's own research documented that its platform was associated with measurable harm in adolescent users.
 This finding is significant but not, by itself, sufficient to establish the full evidentiary case.
 A company might know that its product produces harm and be unable to modify the product without destroying its utility.
 A company might know that its product produces harm and be genuinely uncertain about which modifications would reduce it.
 A company might know that its product produces harm and be in the process of developing and testing remediation.

 The Foregone Remediation eliminates each of these defenses.
 The company was not unable to modify the product — its own researchers identified specific, technically feasible modifications.
 The company was not uncertain about which modifications would work — its own researchers projected the welfare impact of each.
-The company was not in the process of developing remediation — it evaluated the remediation catalog against its revenue impact and declined to implement the modifications that carried revenue costs.
+The company was not in the process of developing remediation — on the Institute's reading of the public record, the identified modifications that carried revenue costs were not implemented in effective form.

 The Foregone Remediation is the evidentiary link that transforms the Instagram case from a story about unforeseen consequences into a story about organizational architecture.
 The harm was foreseen.
 The remediation was identified.
 The architecture prevented the remediation.
 The architecture was not modified.
 The harm continued.
 Each of these statements is documented in the company's own internal record.
-The Foregone Remediation is what the company's own evidence proves about the company's own decisions.
+The Foregone Remediation is what the Institute reads the company's own evidence to document about the company's own decisions.

 This is the structural core of the Instagram case as an evidentiary matter.
 Not what the company did not know — it knew.
 Not what the company could not have done — it could have.
 Not what the company intended — intention is irrelevant to the structural analysis.
 What the company's organizational architecture was designed to produce: the continuation of the harm-generating design in the presence of the harm-documenting research in the absence of the harm-reducing remediation.
 The Foregone Remediation is not an accusation.
 It is a description of how the system worked.

 Internal: This paper is part of The Instagram Files (SG series), Saga IX.
-It draws on and contributes to the argument documented across 22 papers in 5 series.
+It draws on and contributes to the argument documented across 22 investigations in 5 series.

 External references for this paper are in development.
 The Institute’s reference program is adding formal academic citations across the corpus.
 Priority papers (P0/P1) have complete references sections.